-As we all know, waiting for a delayed flight can be a very frustrating experience.
-Airports just aren’t exciting places to be.
+As we all know, waiting for a delayed flight can be a very frustrating experience, because airports just aren’t exciting places to be.

 So what can you do to help pass the time and keep yourself busy?
-In this post we’ll show you 9 things to do when your flight is delayed.
+In this post we’ll show you 7 things to do when your flight from Gatwick Airport is delayed.

 If your flight is delayed, you may be entitled to compensation.